MrBomber0x001/Bloggy/README.md

 ## Logs

-- [ ] Setup Github Actions and Push to private Docker repo
+- [x] Setup Jenkins CI to build and push to private docker repo
-- [ ] Setup Deployment on Rails or Render
+- [x] Setup postgres instance deployment on Rails
 - [ ] Use Husky as pre-hook for linting
 - [ ] Setup Database [Prisma] and build a docker container:
   - [ ] create migration for developement and another for production